-Peregrine Studio saves all the source files for Get-Services as a project.
-A Studio project consists of several components that are combined during the build process.
+Peregrine Studio saves all the source files for Get-Services as a project file.
+A Studio project file consists of the following components.

-Studio component Description Get-Services components The XML files that define the functionality of Get-Services consisting of packages, modules, activities, forms, and form components.
+Studio component Description Get-Services components The XML form definitions that specify the functionality of the Get-Services interface.
+The application server will dynamically render the Get-Services XML form definitions as HTML when a specific form is requested.
 ECMAScripts ECMAScripts create and format message objects to the Archway servlet.
 Get-Services components will use ECMA message objects to display and process data.
 Document schema definitions The XML files that define how the Archway servlet should format the ECMA message objects sent to and received from back-end databases.
 Get-Services components will use the ECMA message objects to display and process data.
 Presentation files Any supporting files such as images, client-side JavaScript, hand-coded HTML or JSP files, or translation strings that will be included with Get-Services.
 Stylesheets The Cascading Style Sheet (CSS) files that define the colors and fonts that will be used in your Get-Services pages.

-^{}ECMAScript is the core language standard shared between the JavaScript and JScript libraries.
+^{} ECMAScript is the core language standard shared between the JavaScript and JScript libraries.